BURN-E

 BURN-E (stylized with an interpunct as BURN·E) is a 2008 American animated short film produced by Pixar Animation Studios.
-It is tied into and included with the DVD and Blu-ray of WALL-E. The titular repair robot is a minor character from the movie, and this short is intercut with scenes from WALL-E, which takes place concurrently.
-WALL-Es director Andrew Stanton co-wrote and executive produced the short.
+It is tied into and included with the DVD and Blu-ray of WALL-E. The titular repair robot is a minor character from the film, who spends the short trying to repair a small part of the starship Axiom, only to be continuously thwarted by concurrent events seen in intercut scenes from WALL-E. WALL-Es director Andrew Stanton co-wrote and executive produced the short.

 BURN-E was produced at the same time as WALL-E and directed by the feature film's lead animator, Angus MacLane.
 It features music composed and conducted by J. A. C. Redford, who was also an orchestrator on WALL-E.

 The BURN-E robot appears briefly in WALL-E during the scene in which WALL-E and EVE dance in space.
 When they re-enter the Axiom, they accidentally lock him out, and he is last seen banging his fists against the door.